 Andrew has recently launched a Home-Business University to provide training and business ideas to entrepreneurs who have the desire to start a business of their own.

-He has also held both NED and pro-bono positions such as Branch Treasurer for the IoD, Accountant for BAPEN (The British Association for Parenteral and Enteral Nutrition) and is currently the Financial Director for DrugFAM, a UK national charity that helps families affected by someone else’s drug or alcohol use.
+He has also held both NED and pro-bono positions such as Branch Treasurer for the IoD, Accountant for BAPEN (The British Association for Parenteral and Enteral Nutrition) and Financial Director for DrugFAM, a UK national charity that helps families affected by someone else’s drug or alcohol use.